awslabs/aws-mobile-appsync-sdk-ios/README.md

 __Option 2: Edit defaults in source code__

-Edit the file `AWSAppSyncTests/AppSyncClientTestConfigurationDefaults` with appropriate values.
+Edit the file `AWSAppSyncTestCommon/AppSyncClientTestConfigurationDefaults` with appropriate values.

-Now you should be able to run the functional tests by invoking "Product > Test" (⌘-U) in Xcode.
+Now you should be able to run the integration tests by invoking "Product > Test" (⌘-U) in Xcode.

 ## License